-- Only authorized officers should have the authority to submit requisitions for purchases or request for payment.
-All purchases should be included in the organizations approved budget and voted on and recorded in the organization minutes. - Checks should not be generated without proper documentation (i.e. invoice, original receipts, etc.) - Documentation should also include the signature of the President, Vice President or a designated representative. - Checks require the signature of a second officer or designated representative. - Bank checks or checks made payable to cash should not be issued.
-Actual receipts should be required and a reimbursement be processed. - A check should not be signed until filled out in its entirety - All expenses should be paid by check and never paid with cash. - Goods and services should not be paid for in advance. - If startup/change cash is needed, checks should be made payable to an individual and redeposited into the bank account separately from any other funds.

-• All purchases of equipment should have prior approval by the district.
+- a.
+Only authorized officers should have the authority to submit requisitions for purchases or request for payment.
+All purchases should be included in the organizations approved budget and voted on and recorded in the organization minutes. - b.
+Checks should not be generated without proper documentation (i.e. invoice, original receipts, etc.) - c.
+Documentation should also include the signatures from 2 Officers President, Vice President or a designated representative. - d.
+Checks require the signature of a second officer or designated representative. - e.
+Bank checks or checks made payable to cash should not be issued.
+Actual receipts should be required and a reimbursement be processed. - f.
+A check should not be signed until filled out in its entirety - g.
+All expenses should be paid by check and paid with cash. - h.
+Goods and services should not be paid for in advance. - i.
+If startup/change cash is needed, checks should be made payable to an individual and redeposited into the bank account separately from any other funds. - j.
+All purchases of equipment should have prior approval by the district. - k.
+The use of credit and debit cards is prohibited for use by parent support organizations.
+The lack of internal controls opens the door for opportunities of fraud and unauthorized purchases.